open-pioneer/trails-openlayers-base-packages/src/packages/editing/README.md

 const updateWorkflow = editingService.updateFeature(map, editingCollectionUrl, feature);
 ```

-An editing workflow can be stopped completely or the current drawing can be deleted without leaving the edit mode.
+An editing workflow can be stopped completely or the current drawing can be reset to the initial state without leaving the edit mode.

 Example: